charlie-vf/genshin-blog-project/README.md

 - Used all links in navigation bar on all pages
 - Pages are responsive from large to small screens
+- Social media links in footer work and open in new tabs

 ## **Code Validation**